Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 But as the ISO 11783 standard definition contains a lot of functions, which are not needed for the own projects of the ISO<i><sub>AgLib</sub></i> maintainers, they will be only integrated if other users contribute them, or if
 <a href="http://www.osb-ag.de">OSB AG</a> is asked to develop them.
 This is also true for several enhancements of ISO Virtual Terminal mask definitions, which
-would enable a more capable and more flexible adoption to the features of the connected terminal. <br>
+would enable a more capable and more flexible adaptation to the features of the connected terminal. <br>
 Some examples:
 	- GUI tool to define the XML mask definition ( easier than edit of pure ASCII )
 	- individual rules for selection of bitmap version in relation to size and color depth of connected